boucadair/CATS-framework/draft-xxx-can-framework.md

 ---
-title: Framework for Computing-Aware Networking
+title: A Framework for Computing-Aware Networking (CAN)
 abbrev: CAN Framework
 docname: draft-xxx-can-framework-latest
 date: